 Management considers the growth in MUA to be a key element of the Company's performance.
 The portfolio grows in two ways: through mortgages originated by the Company and through third-party mortgage servicing contracts.
 Mortgage originations not only drive revenues from placement and interest from securitized mortgages, but perhaps more importantly, create longer-term value from servicing rights, renewals and growth in the customer base for marketing initiatives.
-As at December 31, 2022, MUA totalled \$131.0 billion, up from \$123.9 billion at December 31, 2021, an increase of 6%.
-The growth of MUA in the fourth quarter of 2022 was 5% on an annualized basis.
+As at December 31, 2023, MUA totalled \$143.5 billion, up from \$131.0 billion at December 31, 2022, an increase of almost 10%.
+The growth of MUA in the fourth quarter of 2023 was 5% on an annualized basis.